Social housing: Tenants in state and community housing

 The 63,000 state houses managed by Kāinga Ora (Housing NZ) provide homes for over 184,000 people, including tenants and their families.
-There’s a waiting list to get into state houses – as at February 2021 there were over 23,000 people on the waiting list, plus their families.
+There’s a waiting list to get into state houses.

 Which government agency does what in the social housing system?

 The Ministry of Social Development (not Kāinga Ora/Housing NZ) is responsible for:

 - assessing whether you qualify for social housing

 - deciding what your position on the waiting list will be, which will depend on your level of housing need (your “priority rating”)

 - assessing what your income-related rent will be once a place comes up for you, and reviewing your rent each year